paritytech/polkadot-introspector/grafana/README.md

 In case you want to import these dashboards to Grafana, you can do so by following these steps: https://grafana.com/docs/grafana/v9.0/dashboards/export-import/.
 It is worthwhile mentioning that importing dashboards into Grafana requires Editor rights as a Grafana user.

-## Monitoring architecture

-Polkadot introspector is currently deployed in Versi.
-Versi is a test network which runs both a relay chain and several parachains in a Kubernetes environment.

 ## Dashboards

 This section holds some details on the specific dashboards we have created with Polkadot introspector.